When working with Python for AI software, you'll often encounter pip

 python -m ensurepip python -m pip install --upgrade pip

-- For example, entering
+- For example, after entering

-Step 2: Setting up pip Mirror Sources and Restoring Defaults
+Step 2: Setting Up pip Mirror Sources and Restoring Defaults

-Specifying a Mirror Source
+Specifying a mirror source

 - Add